gbouras13/plassembler/README.md

                          Designed for Guppy fast configuration reads.
                         By default, Flye will assume SUP or HAC reads and use --nano-hq -p PREFIX, --prefix PREFIX
                         Prefix for output files.
-This is not required -s SUBSAMPLE_DEPTH, --subsample_depth SUBSAMPLE_DEPTH
+This is not required.
+Defaults to plassembler.
+  -s SUBSAMPLE_DEPTH, --subsample_depth SUBSAMPLE_DEPTH
                         Subsample long-read depth as an integer.
                         Used combined with the coverage of the chromosome length provided with -c.
                         Defaults to 30.
   --long_only           Very high quality Nanopore R10.4 and above reads.
-Just takes Flye output (unpolished) and runs the depth arguments.
+                        Takes Flye output, extracts contigs under size -c and runs the depth arguments.
                         No short reads required.
                         Experimental for now.
   --pacbio_model PACBIO_MODEL
                         Pacbio Flye model.
 Must be pacbio-raw, pacbio-corr or pacbio-hifi.
                         Use pacbio-raw for PacBio regular CLR reads (<20 percent error),